Global terrestrial stilling: Causes

-However, the exact causes of global terrestrial stilling are still unresolved because of the many uncertainties behind this phenomenon across the world.
+However, the precise causes of global terrestrial stilling and their relative contributions are still unresolved because of the many uncertainties behind this phenomenon across the world.

 Uncertainties

-The "global terrestrial stilling" is not affecting in the same way the whole Earth's surface across both land and ocean surfaces.
-Spatially, increasing wind speed trends have been reported for some regions, in particular for high-latitudes, coastal and for ocean surfaces where different authors have evidenced an increased global trend of wind speed using satellite measurements in the last 30–40 years.
-Recent studies have shown a break in the negative tendency of terrestrial wind speeds, with a recent widespread recovery / strengthening of wind speed since around 2013.
+A critical clue to understanding global terrestrial stilling may be the observation that it does not appear to be affecting both land and ocean surfaces in the same ways.
+Spatially, increasing wind speed trends have been reported for some regions, particularly for high-latitude, coastal and ocean surfaces, where different authors have reported not a decrease but an increase in global wind speed trends using satellite measurements from the last 30–40 years.
+Additionally, recent studies have shown a break in the negative tendency of terrestrial wind speeds recorded between the 1980s and 2010s, with a recent widespread recovery/strengthening of wind speeds since around 2013.
 This creates uncertainty in understanding the phenomenon.

-Most of the uncertainties behind the "global terrestrial stilling" debate resides in (i) the short wind speed data availability, with series starting in the 1960s, (ii) wind speed studies mainly carried on midlatitude regions where the majority of long-term measurements are available; and (iii) the low quality of anemometer records as pointed out by the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC).
+Most of the uncertainties behind the global terrestrial stilling debate reside in (i) the short wind speed data availability, with series only starting in the 1960s, and (ii) a bias in the predominance of wind speed studies carried out in mid-latitude regions, where the majority of long-term measurements are available; and (iii) the low quality of anemometer records as pointed out by the Fifth Assessment Report (AR5) of the Intergovernmental Panel on Climate Change (IPCC).

-The low quality in wind speed series is mainly due to non-climatic factors (e.g. observing practice changes, station relocation, anemometer height changes) affecting those records, which result to be unrepresentative of the actual wind speed variations over time.
+The low quality of wind speed series is mainly due to non-climatic factors (e.g. changes in observational practices, station relocation, anemometer height changes) affecting those records, which cause the measured wind speeds to be unrepresentative of actual wind speed variations over time.
 Specific homogenization protocols for wind speed series have been developed in order to detect and adjust potential inhomogeneities.